-A 12-month calendar system is used at the institution, with the Practical Nursing program consisting of three trimesters, each four months long, running throughout the entire year.
+A 12-month calendar system is used at the institution, with the Practical Nursing program consisting of three trimesters; the HVACR program consisting of two semesters; and the Nurse Aide program, consisting of ten weeks.

 Delivery Systems

 Delivery systems used in the Adult Workforce Education programs include traditional classes, which include lecture and lab; online courses, which are a component of traditional classes; and work-based activities, such as clinical experiences.
 ACE also partners with ed2go.com to provide additional online learning opportunities.